canonical/ubuntu-pro-client/docs/explanations/using_pro_offline.rst

 No matter whether you are running a truly airgapped (offline) system, or one that is heavily firewalled, running Ubuntu Pro airgapped is an advanced use-case.
-In both cases, you will need to contact our `Customer Support teams`_ who can help you implement air gapping in the best way for your specific environment.

-Note that this requires a paid subscription to Ubuntu Pro.
+The steps to achieve this are detailed in this `guide on our support portal`_.
+However, it is important to note that you will need to have a paid subscription to Ubuntu Pro.

 What tools will I need?
 =======================